 All the way off.
 Don’t write, don’t look at your blog statistics, and don’t promote an older article.
 Step away from your keyboard.

 I know some of you may feel guilty (I feel so guilty for being unproductive).
 When you have too much work to do, stepping away from it feels almost blasphemous.
 But stepping away for a day seems logical.
 Try to put the guilt aside and forget about your blog for just one day.

 If you noticed, I took a break from blogging this month for two straight weeks to focus on my life and other projects.
-Once it’s done, I felt more refreshed with new ideas.
+Once it was done, I felt refreshed with new ideas.